HerrLoesch/gRPC-Example/README.md

-# gRPC-Example-BackEnd
+# gRPC-Example
-This repository is used as an example for a gRPC service.
-It provides the back-end for a more complex example that also includes a front-end.
+This repository is used as an example for a gRPC service with corresponding UI.

+The backend is build with dotnet and c# whilst the frontend uses vueJS.